An Introduction to Geometric Topology: The Margulis Lemma

 We briefly discuss the effects in low dimensions.
 In dimension $n=2$ the boundary $\partial N$ consists of circles: some are geodesic components of $\partial M$, while some others are removed and correspond to cusps.
 In dimension $n=3$, if $M$ is orientable the removed boundary of $\partial N$ consists of tori (the cusps), while the geodesic boundary of $M$ cannot contain any torus: a torus has no hyperbolic structure by Corollary \ref{torus:no:hyperbolic:cor}.

 We add some information on fundamental groups.
 Let the manifolds $M$ and $N$ be as in Proposition \ref{geodesic:M:N:prop}.

 \begin{prop} For every boundary component $X$ of $N$ the homomorphism $\pi_1(X)\to\pi_1(N)$ induced by inclusion is injective.
-Two homotopically non-trivial closed curves in distinct boundary components of $N$ are not freely homotopic in $N$. \end{prop} \begin{proof} We have $M=C/_\Gamma$ for some convex $C\subset \matH^3$ with boundary consisting of planes.
-If $X$ is a (cusp) flat component, it is isometric to $\matR^{n-1}/_{\Gamma_X}$ and the map $\Gamma_X=\pi_1(X) \to \pi_1(N)=\Gamma$ is injective since it sends a Euclidean isometry to a corresponding parabolic isometry.
-If $X$ is geodesic, it lifts to a plane in $\partial C$, which is simply connected: hence $\pi_1(X) \to \pi_1(N)$ is injective.
+Two homotopically non-trivial closed curves in distinct boundary components of $N$ are not freely homotopic in $N$. \end{prop} \begin{proof} We have $M=C/_\Gamma$ for some convex $C\subset \matH^3$ with boundary consisting of hyperplanes.
+If $X$ is a (cusp) flat component of $\partial N$, it is isometric to $\matR^{n-1}/_{\Gamma_X}$ and the map $\Gamma_X=\pi_1(X) \to \pi_1(N)=\Gamma$ is injective since it sends a Euclidean isometry to a corresponding parabolic isometry.
+If $X$ is geodesic, it lifts to a hyperplane in $\partial C$, which is simply connected: hence $\pi_1(X) \to \pi_1(N)$ is injective.

 A homotopically non-trivial closed curve $\gamma\subset X$ determines a conjugacy class of hyperbolic or parabolic transformations in $\Gamma$.
-Every element in this class preserves a unique boundary plane or a point at infinity of $C$ that projects back to $X$, so the conjugacy class determines $X$.
+Every element in this class preserves a unique boundary hyperplane or a point at infinity of $C$ that projects back to $X$, so the conjugacy class determines $X$.
 Therefore distinct boundary components contain different conjugacy classes. \end{proof}

 We note that a finite-volume hyperbolic manifold $M$ may have non-compact geodesic boundary: an ideal polygon in $\matH^2$ is a simple example.